 - Mostly couples take relationships for granted.
 They don’t take out time for each other and hear each other out.
 They don’t have good communication with each other.
 They never sort out their differences.

-- Sometimes both the partners are egoistical.
-Because of this they are unable to open up to each other; hence ego proves to be a great barrier between them.
+- Sometimes both the partners are egotistical.
+Because of this, they are unable to open up to each other; hence ego proves to be a great barrier between them.

 - Sometimes work and other activities take priority in life.

 - Sometimes we long for the kind of relationships others have, we envy their relationships which makes us dissatisfied with our own.

 - Sometimes the two partners are not compatible, they are different people with different views, they find it difficult to accept each other’s point of views, and they have trouble getting along.